Code-Institute-Submissions/Friendly-Digest/README.md

 #### *Veg* <a name="veg"></a>

-* The MVeg category will display recipes that only contain vegetables.
+* The Veg category will display recipes that only contain vegetables.

 #### *Dessert* <a name="dessert"></a>